 The educator-guide will describe the emergence of organic farming in Israel in the past fifteen years, and discuss the cutting-edge innovation fueling the growth of this phenomenon.
 Many urbanites now enjoy fresh organic produce delivered to their doorstep, something that did not exist in the recent past.
 This module will explore the significance of this new development in the context of broader Israeli society.
 Participants will interact with a contemporary Jewish organic farmer at his or her farm in Israel.

 Programs longer than three hours could include visits to other sites in the area that provide additional context to the topic, for example archeological sites relating to ancient agriculture in the same area.

-Time: Three hours, excluding travel time to and from site.
+Time: approx. 3 Hours, excl. travel time to and from site

-Presentation by educator guide about organic farming in Israel and the significance of this farm in the context of modern Israeli agriculture;
+10:40-11:50 Brief learning in pairs related to Jewish sources on organic farming and agriculture in relation to Jewish experience, followed by participatory discussion; Presentation by educator guide about organic farming in Israel and the significance of this farm in the context of modern Israeli agriculture

 We are happy to help you find the best option to make your trip as memorable as possible.